-We have audited the accompanying restated consolidated balance sheets of Lottery.com Inc. (the "Company") as of December 31, 2021, and 2020, and the related consolidated statements of operations and comprehensive loss, equity, and cash flows for each of the years in the two-year period ended December 31, 2021, and the related notes (collectively referred to as the "financial statements").
-In our opinion, except for the effects of the Company having not filed its 2021 and 2022 United States federal and state corporate income tax returns as described in note 11 of the financial statements, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and 2020, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Lottery.com Inc. (the "Company") as of December 31, 2022, and restated 2021 balance sheet, and the related consolidated statements of operations and comprehensive loss, equity, and cash flows for each of the years in the two-year period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, except for the effects of the Company having not filed its 2022 and 2021 United States federal and state corporate income tax returns as described in note 11 of the financial statements, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, and 2021, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.